aureola-codes/simple-multiplayer-server/README.md

 1. Clone the repository or download the source code.
 2. Run `npm install` in the root directory of the project.
 3. Run `npm start` to start the server.
-4. The server will be available at `http://localhost:9000`.
+4. The websocket will be available at `ws://localhost:9000`.

 ### Docker